vmware-tanzu/community-edition/docs/site/content/docs/latest/contour-config.md

 ## Usage Example

-This walkthrough guides you through setting up a very basic ingress route.
-You must deploy the package before attempting this walkthrough.
+This example provides steps for setting up a very basic ingress route.

-⚠️ Note: For more advanced use cases and documentation, see the official Contour [documentation](https://projectcontour.io/docs/).
+### Before you begin
+Ensure the Contour package is installed, for more information about installing packages, see [Packages Introduction](packages-intro.md).

+### Procedure
-1. Create a namespace for the example
+1. Create a namespace for the example.

     ```shell
     kubectl create namespace ingress
     ```

-1. Create an example deployment, in this case, Nginx
+1. Create an example deployment, in this case, Nginx.

     ```shell
     kubectl create deployment ingress --image nginx --namespace ingress